Prometheus Biosciences, Inc. A - GuruFocus.com

 SAN DIEGO, Dec.
-07, 2022 (GLOBE NEWSWIRE) -- Prometheus Biosciences, Inc. ( RXDX), a clinical-stage biotechnology company pioneering a precision medicine approach for the discovery, development, and commercialization of novel therapeutic and companion diagnostic products for the treatment of immune-mediated diseases, today announced that it intends to offer and sell, subject to market and other conditions, $250 million of shares of its common stock in an underwritten public offering.
-In addition, Prometheus intends to grant the underwriters a 30-day option to purchase up to an additional 15% of the shares of common stock offered in the public offering.
+08, 2022 (GLOBE NEWSWIRE) -- Prometheus Biosciences, Inc. ( RXDX), a clinical-stage biotechnology company pioneering a precision medicine approach for the discovery, development, and commercialization of novel therapeutic and companion diagnostic products for the treatment of immune-mediated diseases, today announced the pricing of an underwritten offering of 4,545,455 shares of its common stock at a price to the public of $110 per share.
 All of the shares to be sold in the offering are to be sold by Prometheus.
-There can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+The gross proceeds to Prometheus from the offering, before deducting the underwriting discounts and commissions and other offering expenses, are expected to be $500 million.
+The offering is expected to close on or about December 13, 2022, subject to the satisfaction of customary closing conditions.
+In addition, Prometheus has granted the underwriters a 30-day option to purchase up to an additional 681,818 shares of common stock.

 Prometheus intends to use the net proceeds from this offering, together with its existing cash, cash equivalents and short-term investments to fund the development of PRA023, PRA052 and its other research and development programs, and for working capital and general corporate purposes.